zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Giorgio: Look at the serving size.
 It’s three potat o chips.
 How often do you stop at three chips?

 Amy: Okay, no potato chips.
-I’ll get this package o f cookies.
+I’ll get this package of cookies.
 There aren’t many calories or carbohydrates in these, or much cholest erol or sugar either.

 Giorgio: Look again.
 The serving size is one cookie .
 There are 40 cookies in each container.